-- To report an incident anonymously to UTCPD, fill out the Silent Witness Confidential Crime Reporting Form at utc.edu/police/forms/silent-witness.php.
-Reporters desiring anonymity should not provide their name, contact information, or other personally identifying information.
-UTCPD generally will respond as described in Section III.B; however, the amount and level of detail of the information provided to UTCPD will affect how thoroughly UTCPD is able to respond to the report. - To report an incident anonymously to the Office of the Dean of Students, complete the Student of Concern Referral Form, available at: https://cm.maxient.com/reportingform.php?UTChattanooga&layout_id=60 Reporters desiring anonymity should not provide their name, contact information, or other personally identifying information. - 3.
-To report an incident anonymously to the Survivor Advocacy Program, complete the form at: https://www.utc.edu/center-women-gender-equity/survivor-advocacy-services/index.php.
-Reporters desiring anonymity should not provide their name, contact information or other personally identifying information.
+- 1. To report an incident anonymously to UTCPD, fill out the Silent Witness Confidential Crime Reporting Form at utc.edu/public-safety/forms/silent-witness.php.
+UTCPD generally will respond as described in Section III.B; however, the amount and level of detail of the information provided to UTCPD will affect how thoroughly UTCPD is able to respond to the report. - 2.
+To report an incident anonymously to the Dean of Students Office and the Behavioral Intervention Team, complete the Public Incident Report form, which can be accessed through the Dean of Students Office's website: utc.edu/dean-students/conduct/index.php.